elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 From the Guide:

-> Accepting forwarded packets via the firewall&#8217;s internal IP device allows LAN nodes to communicate with each other; however they still cannot communicate externally to the Internet.
+> Accepting forwarded packets via the firewall's internal IP device allows LAN nodes to communicate with each other; however they still cannot communicate externally to the Internet.
 >
-> To allow LAN nodes with private IP addresses to communicate with external public networks, configure the firewall for IP *masquerading*, which masks requests from LAN nodes with the IP address of the firewall&#8217;s external device (in this case, **eth0**):
+> To allow LAN nodes with private IP addresses to communicate with external public networks, configure the firewall for IP *masquerading*, which masks requests from LAN nodes with the IP address of the firewall's external device (in this case, **eth0**):
 >
 >     ~]# iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
 >
 >
-> This rule uses the **NAT** packet matching table (-t nat) and specifies the built-in **POSTROUTING** chain for **NAT** (-A POSTROUTING) on the firewall&#8217;s external networking device (-o eth0).
+> This rule uses the **NAT** packet matching table (-t nat) and specifies the built-in **POSTROUTING** chain for **NAT** (-A POSTROUTING) on the firewall's external networking device (-o eth0).
 >
-> **POSTROUTING** allows packets to be altered as they are leaving the firewall&#8217;s external device.
+> **POSTROUTING** allows packets to be altered as they are leaving the firewall's external device.
 >
 > The **-j MASQUERADE** target is specified to mask the private IP address of a node with the external IP address of the firewall/gateway.